edgarmartinez1212/README-Generator/README_Instructions.md

 # 09 Node.js Challenge: Professional README Generator

+## Important

+- README.md is not provided as it will be created by the user.
+README_Instructions.md is this project's README.md.

-The application will be invoked by using the following command:
+- The application will be invoked by using the following command:

 ```bash
 node index.js